 Finding and understanding connections because art doesn't happen in a vacuum.

 Illuminating connections can help students discuss more global themes such as complicated social issues and understand a shared sense of humanity.

 Fostering a community in the classroom where students feel empowered to fail & grow.

 Building a safe community that allows for critique & feedback.

 Emphasizing a classroom that is inquiry-based with projects that encourage self-guided learning and helps de-centralize the classroom allowing for a broader base of ideas explored in the classroom.

 Read my full Teaching Philosophy Here (Coming Soon)

 Stage Design & Opera

 This course has been devolved as an upper-level class that examines opera as a form of drama through the lens of design.
 Using design-based projects, students will discuss how elements of design can help strengthen the audiences’ relationship to the drama and structure of the opera while developing strong musical dramaturgy skills.
 Students will get an overview of Baroque, Classical, and Romantic periods, including those periods' conventions and uniques styles.
 In the second half of the semester, the discussion will shift to how we can take the conventions of Opera and explore how it can fit into the 21st Century (either through new interpretations or site-specific work).
 Through the class, opera is used to look at the portrayal and subversion of gender and class roles through history, cultural appropriation and examines the complex emotions and intentions of flawed characters as a lens to discuss our shared humanity.
+Sample Syllabus

 Visual Identity: Aesthetics, Style, Beauty